 This article provides a summary of the golden rules for good contracts, and should be read together with our Healthy Contract Checklist available here.
+We have also prepared a template consultancy agreement, designed for Prescribed Body Corporates (or Registered Native Title Body Corporates) when engaging consultant anthropologists.
+The template consultancy agreement is available here.

 The golden rule for agreements is that terms should be capable of clear interpretation as to their meanings in an ordinary and natural sense of the word (or words) in the context of the clause in which they appear.
 Words or noun phrases that have special meaning should be defined in a dictionary to the agreement.
 Are there any terms intended to have a meaning which is specific to how the word is used by a particular trade or group of persons?